sudipto3331/ESP32-MQTT-Node-MySQL-API-Dashboard/readme.md

 ```arduino
 const char* mqtt_server = "broker.emqx.io";
 ```
-You may use different open source mqtt-broker from [this](https://mntolia.com/10-free-public-private-mqtt-brokers-for-testing-prototyping/) list.
+You may use different open source mqtt-brokers from [this](https://mntolia.com/10-free-public-private-mqtt-brokers-for-testing-prototyping/) list.

 ### 7.3 MQTT Explorer
 You can connect to the MQTT Broker server from MQTT Explorer and visualize the data sent from ESP32 by subscribing to the particular topic that you provided earlier.